 Genetics Society Medal

 The Genetics Society Medal is an award that recognizes outstanding research contributions to genetics.
 The Medal recipient, who should still be active in research at the time the Medal is awarded, will be elected annually by the Committee on the basis of nominations made by any individual member of the Society.
 Those making nominations must be members of the Genetics Society, but there is no requirement for the nominee to be a member, nor any restriction on nationality or residence.
 Neither current members of the Committee nor those who have retired from office in the past four years may be nominated for the award.
-The recipient will be invited to deliver a lecture at a Genetics Society meeting, where the medal will be awarded, in the year following their election.
+The recipient will be invited to deliver a lecture at a Genetics Society meeting, where the medal will be awarded, usually in the named year of their award, and receive Life Membership of The Genetics Society.

 Please note, the Genetics Society does not accept self-nominations.